google/WebFundamentals/src/content/en/fundamentals/payments/index.md

 **For payment service providers**, they bring new payment methods and enhance the ability of businesses to serve more customers with a better developer experience and more secure solutions.

-Web Payments is:
+W3C Payment APIs is:

-*   **Standard and Open:** Web Payments is an open source payment standard for the web platform for the first time in history.
-It is available for any players to implement.
+*   **Standard and Open:** W3C Payment APIs are an open source payment standard for the web platform for the first time in history.
+They are available for any players to implement.
-*   **Easy and Consistent**: Web Payments make checkout easy for the user, by reusing stored payments and address information and removing the need for the user to fill in checkout forms.
+*   **Easy and Consistent**: W3C Payment APIs make checkout easy for the user, by reusing stored payments and address information and removing the need for the user to fill in checkout forms.
 Since the UI is implemented by the browser natively, users see a familiar and consistent checkout experience on any website that implements the standard.
-*   **Secure and Flexible:** Web Payments provide industry-leading payment technology to the web, and can easily integrate a secure payment solution.
+*   **Secure and Flexible:** W3C Payment APIs provide industry-leading payment technology to the web, and can easily integrate a secure payment solution.

 ## A Closer Look